Blog

 When conflicts arise, it's important to listen to your community.
 This doesn't mean you change your rules whenever someone complains.
 But if many people have the same issues, you may think about changing the rules.

-In many cases, it may just be a case of adjusting guidelines to meet community needs better.
+In many cases, it may just be a matter of adjusting your digital community guidelines to better meet members' needs.

 Here are some examples of changes we've seen community moderators make to deal with community issues: